corallinealga369/BeeBoxSolutions/README.md

 # BeeBoxSolutions
-This is a repository of BeeBox solutions I've found and tried.
+This is a partial list of solutions to bWAPP challenges.
+Each bug gets its own document.